Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

     }

-It's just  away to group a tint color, a reference to animated GIF, the number of columns and rows in a grid, and where in that grid to place the GIF.
+It's just a way to group a tint color, a reference to an animated GIF, the number of columns and rows in a grid, and where in that grid to place the GIF.

 These (except for the tint) are all arguments to a method `placeGifAt`.